 Robert was born in Cocoa, Florida, the third of six children.
 His father was a railroad worker who built the railways.
-His mother was a seamstress; she supported his early interest in drawing.
+His mother was a seamstress and she supported Robert’s early interest in drawing.
 Coming from a strong working-class family, Robert never had to work in the fields or the citrus groves.

 He attended the historically black Monroe High School in Cocoa.
 After an injury playing sports, he was assigned to an art class.
 Here he met his biggest supporter, a white artist and art teacher named Alberta Leisure.
-One day in 1958, she brought a newspaper article to class; it was about Harold Newton who was making a name for himself as an artist.
-Impressed by Newton’s talent, a few years later Robert met him.
+One day in 1958, she brought a newspaper article to class about Harold Newton, who was making a name for himself as an artist.
+Robert was impressed by Newton’s talent and met him a few years later.
 By the time Robert was a senior, Ms. Leisure had encouraged him to go to college to become an art teacher.

 Robert has a longtime marriage and three children.
-Although he worked full time as a teacher for decades, for 15 years he also worked part time at Brevard Community College as an adult education instructor.
-Additionally, he has taught art at Cocoa Village.
-Once he retired from teaching, his other art activities filled his time.
-His wife and oldest son accompany him to art events, helping out as they can.
+Although he worked full-time as a teacher for decades, he also worked part- time at Brevard Community College for 15 years as an Adult Education instructor.
+Additionally, he taught art at Cocoa Village.
+Once retired from teaching, other art activities filled his time.
+Robert’s wife and oldest son often accompany him to art events, helping out as they can.
 He owns a gallery in Cocoa that is managed by his son, Robert Lewis, Jr.

-Occasionally, Lewis, Sr. gets questions about his identity as a Highwayman since he didn’t paint with them.
-It is the commonalities in their work, he claims, that marks his membership in the group.
+Occasionally, Robert is questioned about his identity as a Highwayman, since he didn’t paint with them.
+He claims it is the commonalities in their work that marks his membership in the group.
 He knew the Newton brothers, and in the early days, he painted on Upson board like most of the Highwaymen.
 Still, he distinguishes himself as a trained artist who went to college and became a certified art teacher.

 Robert Lewis paints with a variety of tools, anything that can easily make a mark.
 Clouds, for example, might be made with his fingers.
 His newer paintings are more refined than his older images and his color palette has become increasingly imaginative.
 He signs his paintings as “R. L. Lewis.”